np-guard/netpol-analyzer/docs/exposure_analysis.md

 The goal of exposure analysis, is to provide this additional information of potential permitted connectivity.
 The report can give hints to where network policies may be tightened, or help validate that no unexpected exposure is present due to policies misconfiguration.

+Notice that when a real workload is exposed to all namespaces (cluster wide exposure), the results are not provided in the resolution of peers.
+A cluster wide connection, i.e. `entire-cluster` may implicitly exclude one or more peers; if there is at least one prior rule in an AdminNetworkPolicy that might except those peers from the cluster wide exposure.
+For an example [see relevant example](#example-of-exposure-on-all-cluster-namespaces-but-one-representative-peer) below.

 The exposure analysis is supported for all output formats of the `list` command.
 To run exposure analysis, just run the `list` command with the additional `--exposure` flag.